Cockpit, industry, Amadeus — cognitive ergonomics on complex systems (HDG, formerly Bertrand Ergonomie).

 Julien Talbot, activity ergonomist.

-The premise is simple: technology matters less for what it promises than for what it changes in real activity, responsibility, and the possibility of recovery.
-One requirement: make AI observable, verifiable, recoverable.
+The premise is simple: technology matters less for what it promises than for what it changes in real activity, responsibility, cooperation, and agency.

 Markers